-- Find the app you wish to disable and tap it.
+- Find the app you want to disable and tap it.

 - If Uninstall is grayed out or not present, select Disable.

-Some apps won’t allow you to even disable them.
-If this is the case, try the next methods to uninstall them.
+Some apps won’t allow you to disable them.
+If this is the case, try the following methods to uninstall them.

 Some apps are granted Android administrator access.
 These will prevent you from uninstalling them unless you revoke their administrator privilege.
-Sometimes, malware can also use administrator privilege to wreak havoc on your phone.
+Sometimes, malware can use administrator privileges to wreak havoc on your phone.
 If you’re concerned you have malware, check out our guide for removing it.

 To do so: